 With annexation and new development, the population in Sammamish will grow, and the impact on the existing stormwater program is not known.
-It is certain that increased development means more impervious surface, which translates into greater and more intense stormwater runoff and potentially greater pollutant discharges to surrounding
+It is certain that increased development means more impervious surface, which translates into greater and more intense stormwater runoff and potentially greater pollutant discharges to surrounding waterbodies.
+The City will need to increase its resources to continue to meet the NPDES permit requirements.

-Greater operations and maintenance resources will be needed, but there should also be a commensurate increase in revenue to partially off -set costs.
+Greater operations and maintenance resources will be needed, but there should also be a commensurate increase in revenue to partially off-set costs.
 The City should assess the future impacts of an aging infrastructure, the unknown condition of existing infrastructure in the newly annexed areas, and on-going surface and stormwater problems.
-Sammamish is expected to grow in population and area, potentially increasing the City's operation and maintenance needs.